Deependra-ASU/wiresc0p3/src/checkfile/README.md

 ## File Analyzer

-This tool is used to scan C files to find Vulnerablilites in them.
+This tool is used to scan C files to find Vulnerablilites in them.It works by scanning file in line by line fashion.

 ## Usage